Md-Azmi-Quraishi/Md-Azmi-Quraishi/README.md

 - 👋 Hi, I’m @Md-Azmi-Quraishi
 - 👀 I’m interested in exploring the galaxy of coding
-- 🌱 I’m currently learning HTML and Css
+- 🌱 I’m currently learning HTML, Css, Python and Android Studio
 - 💞️ I’m looking to collaborate on some HTML and Css projectes where i can learn from new creatie ideas
 - 📫 My Mob- +91-7309927120 E-mail- mohdazmi934@gmail.com